kjz99/SimpleNetworkingClient/Readme.md

 # For what is the SimpleNetworkingClient not designed?
 This client is not designed for multithreaded/high performance scenario's, where multiple clients connect to a single SimpleNetworkingClient.
-For that scenario, more in depth design and programming is required anyway.
-Defeating the purpose of the SimpleNetworkingClient.
+For that scenario, more in depth design and programming is required anyway, defeating the purpose of the SimpleNetworkingClient.

 # Usage
 The following use case scenario's are most commonly used.
-Also see the unit tests for some real world working examples on how to use the library.
+Also see the integration tests for some real world working examples on how to use the library.
 ## Receiving data
-TODO...

 ## Sending data
 TODO...